News

 Out of the four applications, two were sent via the HealthCare.gov site.
 Although the two applications initially failed the online identity proofing step, they were cleared to proceed after fictitious identification documents were submitted.

-The remaining two applications were submitted by brokers, who worked with the federal marketplace call center to successfully submit both applications despite an invalid SSN provided by GAO, according to the report.
+The remaining two applications were submitted by brokers, who worked with the federal marketplace call center to successfully submit both applications despite an invalid SSN provided by the GAO, according to the report.

-For plan year 2025, GAO had applied for health coverage for all 20 fictitious identities.
+For plan year 2025, the GAO had applied for health coverage for all 20 fictitious identities.
 The marketplace initially approved coverage for 19.
 As of September 2025, coverage for 18 applications remained active.

 “While these fictitious enrollees are not generalizable to the universe of enrollees, they can suggest weaknesses in enrollment controls.”